fonan598/Projects/README.md

 # Projects

-This repo is just for the projects that I create when learning full stack :)
+This repo holds the projects I have done, either in my own time or part of my internships